travelgateX/documentation-site/content/hotel-x/plugins/mapping.md

 ### File Names

-All map files must have the same name structure as follows - you need create a file for *Context Destionation*
+All map files must have the same name structure as follows - you need create a file for *Context Destination*

 |Entity|File Name|
 |---|----|